kixlab/suggestbot_dataset/README.md

 3. post_text: The text of the post
 4. post_infoneed: 0 if the post does not need additional information, 1 if the post needs additional information
 5. post_IACid: The ID of the post in IAC 2.0 dataset
-6. post_parentid: The ID of the parent post in IAC 2.0 dataset
+6. post_parent: The ID of the parent post in IAC 2.0 dataset

 ## arguments.tsv
 This TSV file has 5 fields, described as below